Wondering what your diet will be like after your surgery? Learn which foods will help you heal and lose weight safely.By Mayo Clinic Staff

 The gastric bypass diet can help you recover from surgery and transition to a way of eating that is healthy and supports your weight-loss goals.
 Remember that if you return to unhealthy eating habits after weight-loss surgery, you may not lose all of your excess weight, or you may regain any weight that you do lose.

 The greatest risks of the gastric bypass diet come from not following the diet properly.
 If you eat too much or eat food that you shouldn't, you could have complications.
 These include:

 - Weight gain or failure to lose weight.
-If you continue to gain weight or fail to lose weight on the gastric bypass diet, it's possible you could be eating too many calories.
-Talk to your doctor or dietitian about changes you can make to your diet.
+If you continue to gain weight or fail to lose weight on the gastric bypass diet, talk to your doctor or dietitian.

 - Barbara Woodward Lips Patient Education Center.
 Nutritional guidelines after bariatric surgery.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2010.